For AbbVie Inc. [ABBV], Analyst sees a rise to $165. What next?

 Sponsored

-– VUITY is a once-daily prescription eye drop that improves near and intermediate vision without impacting distance vision for adults with age-related blurry near vision.
+Allergan Aesthetics, an AbbVie company (NYSE: ABBV), today announced the successful completion of its acquisition of Soliton, Inc. (NASDAQ: SOLY).
+The addition of Soliton and its technology complements Allergan Aesthetics’ portfolio of non-invasive body contouring treatments to now include a proven treatment for the appearance of cellulite.

-It opened the trading session at $125.20, the shares rose to $127.74 and dropped to $125.20, the range by which the price of stock traded the whole day.
-The daily chart for ABBV points out that the company has recorded 9.22% gains over the past six months.
-However, it is still -24.58% lower than its most recent low trading price.
+AbbVie Inc. stock has also gained 3.44% of its value over the past 7 days.
+However, ABBV stock has inclined by 22.13% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 14.09% and gained 22.13% year-on date.

-If we look at the average trading volume of 6.25M shares, ABBV reached to a volume of 7827081 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for ABBV stock reached $235.36 billion, with 1.77 billion shares outstanding and 1.77 billion shares in the current float.
+Compared to the average trading volume of 6.33M shares, ABBV reached a trading volume of 6883411 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wells Fargo have made an estimate for AbbVie Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on December 09, 2021.
 The new note on the price target was released on November 23, 2021, representing the official price target for AbbVie Inc. stock.
 Previously, the target price had yet another raise to $118, while Truist analysts kept a Buy rating on ABBV stock.